nchandrappa/PivotalCloudCache-Workshop/pcc-inline-caching/README.md

 The client app has 3 rest endpoints to use:

+* `/authorize` - accept authorize POST JSON data and save into PCC. `CREATE` event will be captured and async saved into remote MongoDB server.
-* `/payment` - accept POST JSON data and save into PCC. `CREATE` event will be captured and async saved into remote MongoDB server.
+* `/capture` - accept capture POST JSON data and save into PCC. `CREATE` event will be captured and async saved into remote MongoDB server.
 * `/search?reference=` - look for data by `reference` field.
 If not found in PCC, load from MongoDB.
 * `/clear` - clean PCC region